team-approx-bayes/memory-perturbation/README.md

 ## Installation

-To create a conda environment `mpe` with all necessary dependencies run: `conda env create --file environment.yml`
+- To create a conda environment `mpe` with all necessary dependencies run: `conda env create --file environment.yml`
+- We use torch 2.2.1 with cuda 12.1.1

 **Additional information on dependencies**